yasudakn/kubeflow-pipelines-clv/README.md

 Refer to [README](./install/README.md) in the `/install` folder of this repo for the instructions on how to deploy and configure an **AI Platform Pipelines** instance.

-## Deploying and running the CLV pipelines
+## Running the pipelines

-The `deploy_run.ipynb` notebook in the `./run` folder demonstrates how to deploy the pipelines to **AI Platform Pipelines** and how to trigger pipeline runs using Kubeflow Pipelines SDK CLI.
+There are two ways to run the solution's pipelines:
+- Using Kubeflow Pipelines UI
+- Using KFP SDK

-Refer to [README](./deploy/README.md) in the `/deploy` folder of this repo for the detailed instructions.
+Refer to [README](./run/README.md) in the `/run` folder of this repo for detailed instructions on how to trigger runs.

 ## Repository structure